 What Is Cyber Incident or Threat Triage?

-Triage is a medical term used to describe the practice invoked when acute care has to be provided to patients according to the urgency of their need for care due to insufficient resources.
+Triage is a medical term used to describe the practice invoked when acute care needs to be provided to patients – according to the urgency of their need for care due to insufficient resources.

 What does this practice have in common with cybersecurity?
 A lot!
-As we’ve said in the introduction to this article, modern cybersecurity monitoring tools generate a large number of alerts on a steady basis, with a large percentage of them being false positives.
+Modern cybersecurity monitoring tools generate many alerts on a steady basis with a large percentage of them being false positives.

 Even a well-staffed cybersecurity response team can’t possibly investigate alerts in chronological order without failing to address high-priority alerts before they turn into data breaches with huge financial and reputational consequences.

-Knowing that some alerts need to be addressed much sooner than other alerts, it makes sense to first take the time to order them according to their priority by practicing cyber triage.
+It makes sense to first take the time to order them according to their priority by practicing cyber triage because some alerts need to be addressed much sooner than others.
 Cyber threat intelligence is the collective knowledge an organization has about the threats it faces.

-Events are cybersecurity-impacting activities.
-To properly respond to them, the priority of each event has to be determined first, and the process of doing so is called event triage.
+Events can be described as cybersecurity-impacting activities.
+The priority of each event needs to be determined first to properly respond to them.
+This process is called event triage.

 What is a triage analysis?